SysKitTeam/docs-point/governance-and-automation/provisioning/enable-disable-provisioning.md

 ---
-description: This article explains how to enable and disable provisioning in Point Teams app.
+description: This article explains how to enable and disable provisioning in the Syskit Point Teams app.
 ---